- General Questions

 When will I receive specific information regarding May Commencement?

-Information concerning May 2017 Commencement is provided throughout the Commencement website.
-May 2017 degree candidates and August 2016 and January 2017 graduates received an official email with “to do action items” the end of February.
+Information concerning May 2020 Commencement is provided throughout the Commencement website.
+May 2020 degree candidates and August 2019 and January 2020 graduates received an official email with “to do action items” the first week of March.
 This included information for cap and gown ordering, name and hometown verification for the diploma and the program, Commencement announcements, any updated information concerning Commencement weekend events.
 May undergraduate degree candidates also receive directions concerning a required Senior Survey.

 Will my parents also receive information?

 You can direct your guests to the Commencement website for up-to-date information about the May Commencement celebrations.
-A postcard was mailed to the student's home address the beginning of March from the Notre Dame Conference Center.
-The Notre Dame Conference Center (574-631-7640) manages the reserving of residence hall rooms on campus for guests and provides tickets for various weekend meals.
+A Weekend Guide is mailed to all undergraduate home addresses.
+Information will also be available from the Notre Dame Conference Center (574-631-7640) on this website.
+They manage the reserving of residence hall rooms on campus for guests.
+Also, Food Services will provide tickets for various weekend meals.

 When should my family and guests arrive?

 All graduate and professional diploma ceremonies occur on Saturday and all undergraduate diploma ceremonies occur on Sunday.
 Please visit the Schedule of Events website for detailed dates and times of events.